mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 subtitle: "A cheatsheet just for me, made by me"
 ---

 One of the best ways for me to learn a topic is to teach a topic.
-To that end, I'm preparing this CSS cheat sheet / blog, and also giving a presentation for our [local front-end development meetup](https://www.meetup.com/Gainesville-Front-End-Dev-Meetup/events/246457734/).
+To that end, I'm giving a presentation for our [local front-end development meetup](https://www.meetup.com/Gainesville-Front-End-Dev-Meetup/events/246457734/) this week.
+In preparation, I'm writing this CSS cheat sheet / blog.

+Before we start, let's recite the *CSS Grid Cheat Sheet Creed*.

 > This is my CSS Grid cheat sheet.
 There are many like it, but this one is mine.
 My cheat sheet is my best friend.
 It is my life.
 I must master it as I must master my life.
 Without me, my cheat sheet is useless.
 Without my cheat sheet, I am useless...